Orwell Astronomical Society (Ipswich)

 -

-The meeting agreed that questions regarding usage could only be answered properly following a detailed assessment of several designs against a series of common assessment criteria.
-Clearly, without access to the completed telescope itself, this would of necessity be largely a subjective exercise.
+The meeting agreed that questions regarding usage could only be answered properly following a detailed assessment of several designs against common assessment criteria.

 By the end of the meeting, a consensus of opinion emerged to base the design of the Millennium Telescope loosely on Kriege and Berry's standard design (see figure 12).
 At this time, Neil's project plan for completion of the telescope comprised the following main activities: